Axioms for Defeat in Democratic Elections: Conclusion

 \section{Conclusion}

 The pessimistic conclusions about democracy that some have drawn from the Paradox of Voting and Arrow's Impossibility Theorem are not justified.
 Like most voting theorists, we are more optimistic.
 In particular, we believe that many majority cycles can be resolved in a rational way, while respecting the principle of Majority Defeat, as shown by Split Cycle.
 Of course there remain some cycles, such as a perfect cycle $a\to b\to c\to a$ in which each candidate is majority preferred to the next by exactly the same margin (and there are no other candidates), which must lead to a tie between all candidates.
 But to think that democracy is devastated by the possibility of such ties seems almost as unreasonable as thinking that democracy is devastated by the possibility that in an election with only two candidates and an even number of voters, it could happen that half of the voters vote for $x$ over $y$ while half vote for $y$ over $x$.
-The fact that the set of winners cannot always be a singleton---that some further tie-breaking mechanism must be in place---hardly warrants very pessimistic conclusions, especially if non-singleton sets of winners are not likely, as we expect when there are many voters compared to candidates (see \citealt{HP2020}).
+The fact that the set of winners cannot always be a singleton---that some further tiebreaking mechanism must be in place---hardly warrants very pessimistic conclusions, especially if the probability of having many tied candidates is sufficiently low, as we expect when there are many voters compared to candidates (see \citealt{HP2020}).

 Far from justifying pessimism about democracy, social choice theory leads the way to voting procedures that can improve democratic decision making.
 We agree with Maskin and Sen \citeyearpar{Maskin2017a,Maskin2017b} that a major improvement would come in replacing Plurality voting with a voting procedure using ranked ballots that elects a Condorcet winner whenever there is one.
-In this paper, we have arrived at a unique voting procedure of this kind, Split Cycle, via six axioms concerning when one candidate should defeat another in a democratic election---with the key axiom being the axiom of Coherent IIA that weakens Arrow's IIA and explains why the latter is too strong.
+In this paper, we have arrived at a unique collective choice rule, Split Cycle, via six axioms concerning when one candidate should defeat another in a democratic election---with the key axiom being the axiom of Coherent IIA that weakens Arrow's IIA and explains why the latter is too strong.
 As theorists, we sleep well at night knowing that we have a solid theoretical justification for handling majority cycles in a certain way should they arise.
 As citizens and committee members, we hope that in practice our elections will have Condorcet winners and that we will elect them.